-In approving the CAT Funding Model, the SEC recognized that it is appropriate to recover budgeted costs related to legal fees as a part of CAT Fees.158 CAT LLC determined that the budgeted legal costs described in this filing are reasonable and should be included as a part of Budgeted CAT Costs 2024-1.
+In approving the CAT Funding Model, the SEC recognized that it is appropriate to recover budgeted costs related to legal fees as a part of CAT Fees.
+156 CAT LLC determined that the budgeted legal costs described in this filing are reasonable and should be included as a part of Budgeted CAT Costs 2024-1.
 Given the unique nature of the CAT, the number of parties involved with the CAT (including, for example, the SEC, Participants, Industry Members, and vendors) and the many regulatory, contractual and other issues associated with the CAT, the scope of the necessary legal services is substantial.
-CAT LLC determined that the legal rates reflect the specialized services necessary for such a project.
+CAT LLC determined that the scope of the proposed legal services is necessary to implement and maintain the CAT and that the legal rates reflect the specialized services necessary for such a project.
 CAT LLC determined to hire and continue to use each law firm based on a variety of factors, including their relevant expertise and fees.
 In each case, CAT LLC determined that the fee rates were in line with market rates for specialized legal expertise.
 In addition, CAT LLC determined that the budgeted costs for the legal projects were appropriate given the breadth of the services provided.
-The services to be performed by each law firm for the CAT Fee 2024-1 Period and the budgeted costs related to such services are described above.159
+The services to be performed by each law firm for the CAT Fee 2024-1 Period and the budgeted costs related to such services are described above.
+157

-157 See Section 3(a)(2)(C)(v) above.
+See Section 3(a)(2)(C)(v) above.